Adams Ranch: History

-Adams Ranch was established in 1937 by Alto Adams, Sr; his son, Alto "Bud" Adams, Jr., has run the ranch since 1948.
+Adams Ranch was established in 1937 by Alto Adams; his son, Alto "Bud" Adams, Jr., has run the ranch since 1948.
 Adams Jr. has three sons who are also involved in the operations of the ranch: Lee Adams (Vice President), Mike Adams (President), and Robert Adams (citrus operations).

 In 1947 Alto Adams, Jr. was using Hereford bulls, but soon realized that they were not suited for Southern Florida.
 So he started to cross-breed Brahman cattle with Hereford cattle.
 Eventually he found the breed he was looking for, which is today called the Braford.

 Alto Adams, Jr. incorporated his special breed with the founding of the International Braford Association (IBA) in 1969, a group of Braford breeders who were recognized by the United States Department of Agriculture in 1970.
 The group developed the cattle in order to have a breeding stock that could endure the high heat, humidity and insects.
 The Braford breed has characteristics which make them especially well-suited for the Florida environment: short hair, oily hides, pigmented eyes, high fertility and particularly impressive longevity.